Renault–Nissan–Mitsubishi Alliance: Mercedes-Benz strategic cooperation

 In January 2012, the companies announced they would jointly produce engines in Nissan's plant in Decherd, Tennessee.
 The collaboration marks the first production of Mercedes-Benz engines in the North America Free Trade region.
 The Tennessee plant's strategic location and logistics links ensure a direct supply of engines starting in 2014 for the Mercedes-Benz C-Class, built at Daimler's vehicle plant in Tuscaloosa, Alabama.
 The deal marked the first time that Daimler had ever built engines in North America.
 The companies will together produce 250,000 four-cylinder gasoline engines in the plant.

 In January 2013, Renault-Nissan, Daimler and a third partner, Ford Motor Co., announced three-way development on "affordable, mass-market" hydrogen fuel cell vehicles by 2017.
 The companies said they would invest equal amounts into the effort.
 By collaborating on the fuel cell stack and other system components, Ford, Daimler and Renault-Nissan hope to improve the technology and produce at a large scale.
 With a higher production volume, these automakers expect to generate economies of scale and offer more affordable cars.

 In June 2014, the Alliance and Daimler announced they would jointly develop premium compact vehicles and jointly manufacture them in Aguascalientes, Mexico, where Nissan already has an existing manufacturing complex.
 The arrangement is a 50:50 joint venture and the new plant will have an annual capacity of 300,000 vehicles.
 The $1.36 billion venture will produce Infiniti models by 2017 and Mercedes-Benz compacts by the following year.

+In 2021 each of the partners sold their shares in each other and ended the formal arrangement between the Alliance and Daimler.

 United States

 While Nissan is a major player in the United States and Mitsubishi also has a minor presence, Renault has not sold cars in the country since its sale of American Motors to Chrysler in 1987.
 Aside from Nissan's manufacturing base mostly centered in Tennessee, the Alliance operates a Silicon Valley Research Center in Sunnyvale, California, specializing in autonomous driving and connected cars.
-The office works with Silicon Valley-based technology companies and collaborates with Renault and Nissan technical centers in France and Japan.
+The office works with Silicon Valley–based technology companies and collaborates with Renault and Nissan technical centers in France and Japan.
 Areas of research include: autonomous vehicles; Internet-connected vehicles; and the area of human machine interface.